technoshantoms/localcon-ui/README.md

 ## Contributing
 Please work off the staging branch (dev) and make pull requests to that branch.
 The master branch will only be updated for new releases.

-If you would like to get involved, we have a [Telegram chatroom](https://t.me/LocalCoinIS) where you can ask questions and get help.
-You may also join [LocalCoin on Discord](https://discord.gg/vzxSzYN)
+If you would like to get involved, we have a [Telegram chatroom](https://t.me/LocalBankIS) where you can ask questions and get help.
+You may also join [LocalBank on Discord](https://discord.gg/vzxSzYN)

 ## Development process